MicrosoftDocs/mixed-reality/enthusiast-guide/troubleshooting-windows-mixed-reality.md

 ![Troubleshooting header logo](images/1050px-Mixedrealityportal.png)

-## What's new!
+If you run into trouble with your immersive hardware, it's important to diagnose the general issue area and then refer to the following articles for more detailed help.

+Here you will find the support options for the following options ensuring you are directed to the right information with least hassle.
+We also cover community resources and self-service content options for you to explore.

+>[!Note]
-In honor of the newly released HP Reverb G2 headset and controllers, we've compiled a [dedicated FAQ page](reverbG2-faq.yml) for all things G2.
+>In honor of the newly released HP Reverb G2 headset and controllers, we've compiled a [dedicated FAQ page](reverbG2-faq.yml) for all things G2.
 This article covers everything from connection problems and image clarity to motion controllers issues and running Mixed Reality.

 ## Troubleshooting topics